jubuitrago/Ramp-Up-First-Part/README.md

-This is the First Part of the Ramp Up CHallenge
+This is the First Part of the Ramp Up Challenge

 Made by Juan Pablo Buitrago Diaz